cilegordev/dotfiles/SOLVE.md

 cause it will make your broken screen 50/50 <br>

 If you annoying sound **"beeb" "beeb" "beeb"** on terminal or tty. <br>
-just turn turn off with use the one I have provided in .zshrc <br>
+just turn off with use the one I have provided in .zshrc <br>
 ``# disable beeb sound effect`` <br>
 ``#setterm --bfreq=0`` <br>
 ``#xset b off`` <br>